Wabinab/Wabinab.github.io/assets/articles/2025-06-14-teach_yourself_to_live.md

 - Don't copy others or conform unnecessarily to their conventions or opinions.
 - There are limits which all our efforts cannot transcend.

+(Abandoned from writing it.
+If one find time in the future and the heart to compile the info, maybe one'll continue.
+Else treat it as abandoned.)